Metacentric height: GM and rolling period

 The metacentre has a direct relationship with a ship's rolling period.
 A ship with a small GM will be "tender" - have a long roll period.
 An excessively low or negative GM increases the risk of a ship capsizing in rough weather, for example HMS Captain or the Vasa.
 It also puts the vessel at risk of potential for large angles of heel if the cargo or ballast shifts, such as with the Cougar Ace.
 A ship with low GM is less safe if damaged and partially flooded because the lower metacentric height leaves less safety margin.
 For this reason, maritime regulatory agencies such as the International Maritime Organization specify minimum safety margins for seagoing vessels.
 A larger metacentric height on the other hand can cause a vessel to be too "stiff"; excessive stability is uncomfortable for passengers and crew.
 This is because the stiff vessel quickly responds to the sea as it attempts to assume the slope of the wave.
 An overly stiff vessel rolls with a short period and high amplitude which results in high angular acceleration.
-This increases the risk of damage to the ship and to cargo and may cause excessive roll in special circumstances where eigenperiod of wave coincide with eigenperiod of ship roll.
+This increases the risk of damage to the ship and to cargo and may cause excessive roll in special circumstances where the eigenperiod of waves coincides with eigenperiod of ship roll.
 Roll damping by bilge keels of sufficient size will reduce the hazard.
 Criteria for this dynamic stability effect remain to be developed.
 In contrast, a "tender" ship lags behind the motion of the waves and tends to roll at lesser amplitudes.
 A passenger ship will typically have a long rolling period for comfort, perhaps 12 seconds while a tanker or freighter might have a rolling period of 6 to 8 seconds.

 The period of roll can be estimated from the following equation: